glenkleidon/galkam.AspNetCore.JSONElementStream/README.md

 ```
    var bytes = Convert.FromBase64String(request.document);
    var memstream = new MemoryStream(bytes)
-   // now we can post
+   // now we can write or post memstream.
 ```

 This seems pretty simple right?
 But take a moment to think of what you are holding in memory.
 You have 26MB String, 20MB byte array, and a 20MB memory stream.
 Depending on how clever the compiler has been, you are likely to have more than 3 times the data in memory that is required for the object.
 This does not take into account any work that the body parser may have done to create the string object.